Total Hip Replacement

 - Arrange for someone to help around the house for a week or two after you are discharged from the hospital.

-- Based on your health condition, your healthcare provider may order other specific tests or exams.
+- Based on your health condition, you may need other tests or exams.

 What happens during hip replacement surgery?

-Hip replacement usually requires a stay in a hospital.
-Procedures may vary depending on your condition and your healthcare provider's practices.
+Hip replacement often needs a short stay in a hospital.
+Procedures may vary depending on your condition and your surgeon's practices.

 Hip replacement surgery is done while you are asleep under general anesthesia or sedated under spinal anesthesia.
 Your anesthesiologist will discuss this with you before the surgery.

 Generally, hip replacement surgery follows this process:

 - You will be asked to remove clothing and will be given a gown to wear.

 - An IV (intravenous) line may be started in your arm or hand.